-As I write this post Trivago is before the courts in Australia for sentencing after being found guilty of falsely advertising the best prices on their hotel search website, which lists all the online booking sites you can get the same hotel room for.
+When I wrote this post in 2020 Trivago was before the courts in Australia for sentencing after being found guilty of falsely advertising the best prices on their hotel search website, which lists all the online booking sites you can get the same hotel room for.

 But there IS a way to ensure you get the absolute best price on your hotel.
 Read on!

 The way Trivago works is you type the hotel you want in their search bar and up will pop the “best” price and you can click to see a list of website links and the price they all offer for that room, so you can choose the best deal.

 What Australia’s Federal Court has found is Trivago has been prioritising sites that pay them the highest commissions and removing others from the list or ranking them lower even if they are, in fact, cheaper.